-Before you use HP Anyware Remote System Controller, make sure that your environment meets the following requirements.
+Before you use HP Remote System Controller, make sure that your environment meets the following requirements.

-- Locate the configuration information on a small sticker next to the QR code for the HP Anyware Remote System Controller, or on a sticker on the HP Anyware Integrated Remote System Controller.
+- Locate the laser-etched label on the bottom next to the QR code for the HP Remote System Controller, or on a sticker on the HP Integrated Remote System Controller.
 You can also scan the QR code with a smartphone camera to see the following information as a comma-separated list: - Serial number - Default password - MAC address - NOTE: You can change only the password.
 You cannot change the MAC address or serial number. - The Remote System Controller is connected to the network, and an IP address is assigned to it.
 The Remote System Controller displays the IP address.